arvind-ahluwalia/ai-governance-by-design/README.md

-# AI Governance by Design
+# AI Governance by Design → Why AI can be trusted

 Enterprise AI systems fail less often due to model quality and more often due to missing decision boundaries, accountability, and operational controls.